matushorvath/xzintbit/doc/Language.md

 ### Stack Frames

 In order to access local variables on stack, it is convenient to be able to assign symbols to them.
-This allows you to write `[rb + my_variable]` instead of `[rb + 7]` to access a local variable from within a function.
+This allows you to write `[rb + my_variable]` instead of `[rb + 7]` even for local variables.
 The language has two directives to support this, `.FRAME` and `.ENDFRAME`.

 The `.FRAME` directive assigns symbols to stack offsets.
 These symbols are special, they only exist until the next `.ENDFRAME` directive.